Lecture 9: Religiosity and Wellbeing

 How can I know this?

 The Gospel according to Luke begins with the annunciation of the angel Gabriel to Zachariah (Lk 1:4-23).
 Interestingly, the scene of this annunciation is the temple itself.
-For Zachariah, this […]
+For Zachariah, […]

 Continue reading